The Brand Rafael Nadal: Businesses (Part 2)

 So far the Tatel chain that focuses on Spanish cuisine has three locations.
 Madrid was the first location and opened in 2015.
 Ibiza and Miami followed in 2017, while Los Angeles and Mexico are said to become new locations in the near future.

-Due to the success of Tatel, the famous sports and music stars also opened the restaurant Zela on Ibiza in 2017.
+Due to the success of Tatel, the famous sports and music stars also opened restaurant Zela on Ibiza in 2017 and in London in 2018.
 Zela offers a fusion of Japanese and Mediterranean food.

 Nadal gives back with the Rafa Nadal Foundation